When you do need a license

 - Responding to a policyholder's request for advice or counsel regarding policy provisions or coverage.

-- Initiating an inquiry as to the terms of existing coverage, except exclusively in the course of the clerical duties.
+- Initiating an inquiry about the terms of existing coverage, except exclusively in the course of the clerical duties.

 - Recommending or independently initiating additions or deletions to an insured's policy.